-10. The evidence on GEF support to chemicals and land degradation in policy and regulatory reform is limited.
-Most of the projects under POPs were supported through enabling activities, and the same applies for land degradation.
-These have mainly served the purpose of problem identification and awareness generation on POPs, a necessary starting point towards future policy formulation.
+The evidence on GEF support to chemicals and land degradation in policy and regulatory reform is limited.
+Most of the projects under persistent organic pollutants were supported through enabling activities, and the same applies for land degradation.
+These have mainly served the purpose of problem identification and awareness generation on persistent organic pollutants, a necessary starting point toward future policy formulation.
 For example, GEF response in Belarus has been positive in the chemicals area.
-Despite being recognised as one of the national priorities in countries like Egypt, Syria and Turkey, GEF has so far been limited in its response to national priorities related to land degradation.
+Despite being recognized as one of the national priorities in countries like Egypt, Syria, and Turkey, GEF has so far been limited in its response to national priorities related to land degradation.
 Land degradation emerged as the main environmental concern in Eritrea, but the country has received relatively little support to address the challenge.
-In contrast, in Tajikistan, the GEF project (Tajikistan component of the Sustainable Land Management (SLM) in the High Pamir and Pamir-Alai Mountains (PALM) - Phase I - GEF ID 2377) was instrumental in the development of two important national laws, namely the Law "On Mountain Regions of the Republic of Tajikistan" and the Law "On Pastures", approved in 2013.
+In contrast, in Tajikistan, the GEF project (Tajikistan component of the Sustainable Land Management in the High Pamir and Pamir-Alai Mountains and Integrated and Transboundary Initiative in Central Asia Phase I-GFF ID 2377) was instrumental in the development of two important national laws, namely the law On Mountain Regions of the Republic of Tajikistan and the law On Pastures, approved in 2013.